wazka1111/CucumberJavaSelenium/lectures/seleniumTT.md

 //*[text()='Amount']/following-sibling::dd
 ```

-Next we need save all element that meet this condition in List.
+Next we need save all elements that meet this condition in List.
 Here is my proposal to solve this problem:

 ```java
 public String getTotalPrice()